 What if Mona Lisa’s smile glittered were fueled by cappuccinos?
-Artist Karen Eland is giving new definition to the term “latte art” in her illustrations, which celebrate the caffeinated beverage as both the medium and the message: she creates reproductions of classic paintings using a mix of coffee and water.
+Artist Karen Eland is giving a new definition to the term “latte art” in her illustrations, which celebrate the caffeinated beverage as both the medium and the message: she creates reproductions of classic paintings using a mix of coffee and water.

 Eland’s joined passions for coffee and art are both deeply steeped.
 At age 14, she took a portrait class that encouraged her to pursue art as a profession, and she exercised drawing at New Orleans’ Kaldi’s Coffeehouse in the early years of her career.